All nymphs

 Egeria

 Egeria is a Roman nymph or Camena associated with sacred springs and counsel.
-Tradition links her to Numa Pompilius, Rome's second king.
+Tradition links her to Numa Pompilius, Rome's second king — the quiet intelligence behind early Roman law and ritual.

 Egeria beside a sacred Roman spring at night, with dark water, votive bronze, and cypress shadows.